baetyl/baetyl/docs/guides/Message-handling-with-function-service.md

-# Message handling with Local Function Service
+# Message handling with Function Service

 **Statement**

-- The operating system as mentioned in this document is Ubuntu 18.04.
+- The operating system as mentioned in this document is Ubuntu 18.04
 - The version of runtime is Python3.6, and for Python2.7, configuration is the same except fot the language difference when coding the scripts
-- The MQTT client toolkit as mentioned in this document is [MQTTBox](../Resources.html#mqttbox-download).
+- The MQTT client toolkit as mentioned in this document is [MQTTBox](../Resources.html#mqttbox-download)
 - The docker image used in this document is built from the Baetyl source code.
-More detailed contents please refer to [Build Baetyl from source](../install/Build-from-Source.md).
+More detailed contents please refer to [Build Baetyl from source](../install/Build-from-Source.md)
-- In this article, the service created based on the Hub service is called Hub service.
+- In this article, the service created based on the Hub service is called Hub service

 **NOTE**：Darwin can install Baetyl by using Baetyl source code.
 Please see [How to build image from source code](../install/Build-from-Source.md).